DeadGuyswitch/api_monitoring/README.md

 # flask_monitoring
-Creating a monitoring and observation system of Flask APIs with Prometheus and Grafana
+Creating a monitoring and observation system of Rest APIs with Prometheus and Grafana